WICG/dbsc/DBSCE/Overview.md

 ### Local Key Helper

+DBSC(E) introduced the concept of `Local Key Helper` which can be mapped to the `TPM` or any `Key generation helper` for the consumer case.
 **Local Key Helper** is an integral part of the the **Device Registration Client** , a software interface responsible for the DBSC Key management.
 It can be Public or Private and is expected to be either shipped as a part of a given enterprise framework (with the IdP/OS) or can be installed by a provider in compliance with the protocol expanded below.

 From the deployment point of view there are two types of local key helpers: _well-known_(_private_) and _third party_(_public_)